VOLTTRON/volttron-tcc-docker-ecolong/README.md

 * All services defined in docker-compose.yml use the same image.

 # Quickstart

-NOTE: If you don't want to build the image locally, you can pull the image from DockerHub; run the following command: ```docker pull bonicim/volttron:tcc```
-This action is optional and is an alternative to the steps below.

 1. Initialize the submodules; for details see .gitmodules